BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 We need to correct if the prediction and the actual decision differ (`E_takeBranch^DE_predictBranch`).
-If the branch was predicted but is suppoed to be not taken, we send `PC+4`, and if the branch was not predicted but suppoed to be taken, we send `PC+Bimm`.
+If the branch was predicted but is supposed to be not taken, we send `PC+4`, and if the branch was not predicted but supposed to be taken, we send `PC+Bimm`.

 Once a "correction" is sent (through `E_JumpOrBranchAddr` and by asserting `E_JumpOrBranch`), pipeline controls